Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/segment.md

 ## Export cohorts to Segment

-Amplitude Recommend lets you automatically send behavioral audiences to ad networks, marketing automation tools, and personalization engines so you can better tailor campaigns and product experiences.
+Amplitude Audiences lets you automatically send behavioral audiences to ad networks, marketing automation tools, and personalization engines so you can better tailor campaigns and product experiences.

 See [Send Cohorts to Segment](/data/destinations/segment-cohort) for more information.